zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

         _;
     }

-    /* Contstructor that sets admin as the sender and initializes the ERC20 token inside contract */ constructor(address _token) {
+    /* Constructor that sets admin as the sender and initializes the ERC20 token inside contract */ constructor(address _token) {
         admin = msg.sender;
         avaxToken = IERC20(_token);